muety/readme-guestbook/README.md

     max_entries: 5
 ```

-Note: Issues need to have a title prfixed with `Guestbook:` to be considered
+Note: Issues need to have a title prfixed with `Guestbook` to be considered

 ## Development
 ### Setup